The best gimbals in 2023

 But watch out, there’s movement along a fourth axis that most gimbals can’t compensate for on their own: Up and down, or bounce, which comes from walking.
 There are two ways to fight this movement.
 The first is with the inclusion of a harness with a counter-balanced arm attached to it.
 The whole gimbal, camera and all, mounts on the front of the arm, which resists the up-and-down motion (and also takes up a lot of the rig’s weight).
 Unfortunately, this is an expensive, somewhat cumbersome solution that’s not always suitable.
 Imagine taking a rig like that on vacation!

-The second way to reduce bounce is to learn the “ninja-walk”—a steady, deliberate style of movement where the operator almost glides across the ground while at the same time reacting to up-and-down movement by carefully moving their arm.
+The second way to reduce bounce is to learn the “ninja-walk”—a steady, deliberate of movement where the operator almost glides across the while at the same time reacting to up-and-down movement by carefully moving their arm.
 It looks a little weird and takes some practice to get right, but you’ll be thrilled with the results once you do.

 Load capacity and size